LifePath Therapy Associates

 As part of therapy, we frequently explore purpose, spirituality, faith, and identity.

-These topics aren’t off-limits.
+These topics are not off-limits.

 For many, their spiritual or religious identity is an extremely meaningful part of their life and their understanding of self.
 Here at LifePath therapy, we welcome all parts of you, including your spiritual self and journey.